Kotaro Lives Alone: Manga

-Volume list
+Volumes

 Drama

-A ten-episode television drama adaptation was broadcast on TV Asahi from April 24 to June 26, 2021.
+A 10-episode television drama adaptation was broadcast on TV Asahi from April 24 to June 26, 2021.

 Anime

 In September 2021, an original net animation (ONA) anime adaptation was announced.
 The series is animated by Liden Films and directed by Tomoe Makino, with story composition by Hiroshi Satо̄, character designs by Tomomi Kimura, and music composed by Yūya Mori.
 It premiered worldwide on Netflix on March 10, 2022.

+Episodes

 Reception

-As of September 2021, the manga had over 1.4 million copies in circulation; as of June 2022, the manga had over 1.7 million copies in circulation.
-In 2018, Kotarō wa Hitori Gurashi won the Electronic Manga Award in the Boys' Category.
+By September 2021, the manga had over 1.4 million copies in circulation; it had over 1.7 million copies in circulation by June 2022.
+In 2018, Kotaro Lives Alone, alongside La La La, won the Electronic Manga Award in the Boys' Category.